google/tcmalloc/docs/README.md

 * The [TCMalloc Design Doc](design.md) covers how TCMalloc works underneath the hood, and why certain design choices were made.
 Most developers will not need this level of implementation detail.
+* The [TCMalloc Compatibility Guide](compatibility.md) which documents our expectations for how our APIs are used.

 ## License